Selling your home? Get a free home value report

 One thing we know for certain about the real estate market is that it is never going to stay the same for long.
 Today we want to talk about an interesting trend we’ve noticed in real estate: millennials are waiting longer to purchase their first homes than their parents did.

 The typical first-time buyer now rents for an average of 6 years before buying a home, which is up from 2.6 years in the early 1970’s, according to Zillow.

-We came across a great article on the topic from MSNBC.
-If you’d like to read the full story, click here.
-To save you some time, I will give you my three biggest takeaways from the article.
+We came across this great video from CNBC.
+I will give you my three biggest takeaways from the article.

 1. Down payments are a huge factor